graphql-perl/graphql-perl/README.md

 This module is a port of the GraphQL reference implementation, [graphql-js](https://github.com/graphql-js/graphql-js), to Perl 5.

+It now supports Promises, allowing asynchronous operation.
+See [Mojolicious::Plugin::GraphQL](https://metacpan.org/pod/Mojolicious::Plugin::GraphQL) for an example of how to take advantage of this.

 See [GraphQL::Type](https://metacpan.org/pod/GraphQL::Type) for description of how to create GraphQL types.

 ## Introduction to GraphQL